Best sewing machines: For everyone from beginner sewers to experienced stitchers

 Reasons to avoid

-With the Bernina 435, every single detail has been thought about, every function adapted to help the sewing machine perform faster and be easier to use.
+With the Bernina 435, every single detail has been thought about, every function adapted to help the sewing machine perform faster and be easier to use—which is why I've included it in our best sewing machine round-up.
 For example, if you’re a sewer who likes to tackle big projects, the jumbo bobbin leads to fewer interruptions throughout your stitching and the included slide-on extension table provides ample sewing space.

-And what about the unrivalled amount of stitch patterns on offer?
-True, some might find this an overwhelming selection to choose from, but with an in-built memory function to save and store your stitch settings, you can return to your favourites time and again at the click of a button.
+And what about the unrivaled amount of stitch patterns on offer?
+True, I initially found this an overwhelming selection to choose from, but with an in-built memory function to save and store your stitch settings, I could easily return to my favorites time and again at the click of a button.

 Specifications